chevah/geck/content/bash.rst

 * Always double quote the ``$@`` variable to keep all arguments with spaces.

-* Pipelines should be split one per line if they don't all fit on one line.
+* Pipelines should be split one per line if they don't all fit in one line.

 * Use $(command) instead of backticks.
 Nested backticks require escaping the inner ones with \.
 The $(command) format doesn't change when nested and is